ppkantorski/Ultrahand-Updater/README.md

 # Ultrahand Updater

-A simple payload-based atmosphere updater based on TegraExplorer.
+A simple payload for updating atmosphere updater based on TegraExplorer.

 ## Usage
 This payload is utilized automatically by Ultrahand Overlay v1.10.1+ for updating Atmosphere.